 Section 1.
 K.S.A.
+2005 Supp.
 44-501 is hereby amended to read as follows: 44-501. (a) If in any employment to which the workers compensation act applies, personal injury by accident arising out of and in the course of employment is caused to an employee, the employer shall be liable to pay compensation to the employee in accordance with the provisions of the workers compensation act.
 In proceedings under the workers compensation act, the burden of proof shall be on the claimant to establish the claimant's right to an award of compensation and to prove the various conditions on which the claimant's right depends.
 In determining whether the claimant has satisfied this burden of proof, the trier of fact shall consider the whole record.

-- (b) Except as provided in the workers compensation act, no employer, or other employee of such employer, shall be liable for any injury for which compensation is recoverable under the workers compensation act nor shall an employer be liable to any third party for any injury or death of an employee which was caused under circumstances creating a legal liability against a third party and for which workers compensation is payable by such employer. - (c) The employee shall not be entitled to recover for the aggravation of a preexisting condition, except to the extent that the work-related injury causes increased functional impairment or disability.
-A prior impairment rating or permanent restrictions are not necessary to prove preexisting [symptomatic] functional impairment or disability.
-The trier of fact shall consider all medical testimony on the issue of preexisting impairment or disability.
-Any award of compensation shall be reduced determined by showing, through medical evidence, the amount of functional impairment determined to be preexisting or disability caused by work activity for the employer from whom the employee is seeking compensation. - (d) (1) If the injury to the employee results from the employee's deliberate intention to cause such injury; or from the employee's willful failure to use a guard or protection against accident required pursuant to any statute and provided for the employee, or a reasonable and proper guard and protection voluntarily furnished the employee by the employer, any compensation in respect to that injury shall be disallowed.
+(b) Except as provided in the workers compensation act, no employer, or other employee of such employer, shall be liable for any injury for which compensation is recoverable under the workers compensation act nor shall an employer be liable to any third party for any injury or death of an employee which was caused under circumstances creating a legal liability against a third party and for which workers compensation is payable by such employer.

+(c) The employee shall not be entitled to recover for the aggravation of a preexisting condition, except to the extent that the work-related injury causes increased disability.
+Any award of compensation shall be reduced by the: (1) The amount of functional impairment determined to be pre-existing; or

+(2) by the percentage that the preexisting condition affecting the portion of the body injured in the accident, whether or not a rateable impairment in the opinion of a physician, contributed to the disability, functional impairment or work disability resulting from the work injury.

+(d) (1) If the injury to the employee results from the employee's deliberate intention to cause such injury; or from the employee's willful failure to use a guard or protection against accident required pursuant to any statute and provided for the employee, or a reasonable and proper guard and protection voluntarily furnished the employee by the employer, any compensation in respect to that injury shall be disallowed.